 Note: In Order to Drag Items from the editor, the DRAG button must be enabled.

-For example, if you have a scene object that you want to animate you would drop the object into the Storyboarder, click the bottom handle and select Animate.
+For example, if you have a scene object that you want to animate you would drop the object into the Storyboarder, click the bottom handle, type the name of the node and select Animate.
+You can also do this by dragging down the bottom handle, letting go, and typing in the node you want.

 Simulating can be accomplished several ways: